Parable of the Renegades

 Feel free to leave a comment below whether you got a random question, or if you have any constructive criticism to help me improve!
 A "Like" would definitely be appreciated too!

-His eyes gradually opened.
+Gradually, his eyes fluttered open only for the warm light above to make them narrow down.
 Lucas awoke to find himself in an unfamiliar room.

 Hanging on the plain wall in front of him was a rolled-down scroll depicting a complex-looking type of script.
 Lucas noticed that it was written with black ink, and was most likely written with a brush, based on the combinations of thick lines and sharp strokes.

-Lucas was wondering where the doors in this room were when one of the grid-like walls moved to the side.
+Lucas wondered where the doors in this room could be when one of the grid-like walls moved to the side.
 They turned out to be sliding doors that revealed another room behind them and also another person.

 "Yeah, I guess..."
-Lucas looked to his right as he grazed a hand through his hair and scratched it a little, but then he realized who he was talking to.
+Lucas questioned the strange feeling of euphoria that suddenly enveloped him.
+He looked to his right as he grazed a hand through his hair, but then he realized who he was talking to.

 "Will you just slow down, and give me one question at a time?"
 Rio hissed back at him.
-"And how rude of you to call me by my given name."
+"How rude of you to call me by my given name."

-She cast a glare from her uncovered eye.
-The pressure from her glare struck Lucas and in seconds, he reluctantly extinguished his hostility.
+She cast a glare from her uncovered azure eye.
+The pressure from her glare pierced Lucas and in seconds, he reluctantly extinguished his hostility.

 Hollow footsteps echoed across the floor as Rio approached Lucas, grabbing a nearby cushion along the way.
 She fluffed it a bit before proceeding to sit on it in a manner Lucas considered unusual.
-Her posture was one of discipline with her back pointed up straight, knees folded underneath her thighs and her hands folded modestly on her lap.
+Her posture was disciplined with her back pointed up straight.
+Her knees were folded underneath her thighs and her hands folded modestly on her lap.

-"English was my second language so I want you to ask your questions one at a time.
+"English was my second language so do me a favor and ask your questions one at a time.
 I will answer them the best I can."

 She waited while keeping a watchful eye on Lucas who for a few seconds, observed this strange form of sitting down and with it, her change of clothes.
 Rio was dressed in casual attire this time.
 A white woolly turtleneck sweater and a pair of black stretch pants, all suitable for the chilly night.
 Her raven hair was let down this time, its length just long enough to reach her shoulder blades.